 We saw evidence of training records, which showed compliance with mandatory training.
-Staff continued to use e-learning3 packages for Continued Professional Development (CPD), and this was made available to staff outside of the practice environment so these could be completed at home or when on furlough.
+Staff continued to use e-learning3 packages for Continued Professional Development (CPD), as well as blended learning modules run for other mandatory training.

 Throughout the pandemic the practice has maintained a service to continue to see emergency patients, following screening for COVID-19.
 For patients exhibiting symptoms of COVID-19 who needed urgent dental care, there was a service in place with the health board which the practice could refer patients to.
 This ensures patient care can be delivered according to their needs.